 Kentucky does allow for this kind of arrangement.
 Deed in Lieu of foreclosure is a special agreement that both the borrower and lender can agree to, where the homeowner in default gives up possession of the home to the mortgage company.
 It eliminates the need for courts, filings and the whole foreclosure process – saving both sides time and money.
-It is also possible to negotiate an agreement that assures the homeowner that they will not get hit with a deficiency judgement.
+It is also possible to negotiate an agreement that assures the homeowner that they will not get hit with a deficiency judgment.
 This kind of arrangement is also sometimes called "cash for keys" because some mortgage lenders will offer a small cash payment to help with the unexpected costs of moving out of the home.

 Grace Period Notice

 Kentucky does not have a built-in grace period for all home loans.
 Some states do provide a set amount of time for homeowners who fall behind to catch up, but not Kentucky.
 That said, most lenders do build in a general waiting period before filing foreclosure paperwork.
 The reality is that the first day of a missed payment, the borrower is technically in default.
 Kentucky foreclosures happen through the court system and they do have a 20 day period of time between filing and action taken, so that can serve as a sort of grace period when the borrower might be able to negotiate a settlement or payment arrangement to catch up and avoid losing the home.
 But overall, there is no official grace period in Kentucky.
-Protections against foreclosure for military service members.

 Some states offer special protections against foreclosure for military personnel.
 There are federal protections, but Kentucky does not have separate programs for this kind of protection.
 However, the federal Servicemembers Civil Relief Act protections do extend to Kentucky National Guard service members who are ordered to active duty by the Governor for a period of 30 days or more.
 Ky.
 Rev. Stat.
 Ann. § 38.510